gourneau/pymotion/README.md

 ## Introduction

-This is a fork of the pymotion library, that version is broken on OSX 10.6.
-I'm trying to get it working again.
+This is a fork of the pymotion library.

 ### Links
 * [Unimotion](http://unimotion.sourceforge.net/)